neo4j-partners/hands-on-lab-neo4j-and-azure/Lab_10_Retrievers/README.md

 > **Advanced Lab** - This lab builds on the core workshop (Labs 4-9) with more advanced retrieval techniques.

-In this lab, you'll learn how to use natural language to query your knowledge graph, extract structured entities from text, and work with a complete dataset.
-You'll use Text2Cypher to convert questions into Cypher queries, build richer graphs through entity extraction, and see the full power of GraphRAG with real-world data.
+This lab covers natural language querying, entity extraction, and working with the complete dataset.
+You'll use Text2Cypher to convert questions into Cypher queries, build graphs through entity extraction, and see GraphRAG results improve with more data.

 ## Prerequisites